coenttb/swift-environment-variables/README.md

 This setup:
 - Uses `@retroactive` to conform to `DependencyKey`
-- Automatically loads `.env.development` in DEBUG builds
+- Automatically loads `.env` + `.env.development` in DEBUG builds
-- Uses process environment variables in production
+- Loads only `.env` + process environment in production
+- Supports environment-specific configuration overrides

 Access environment variables using the `@Dependency` property wrapper: